-The table below shows the currencies to which the Group has a significant exposure as of December 31, 2015 and 2014, on its banking book assets and liabilities and forecasted cash flows.
-The table depicts the effect of a reasonably plausible movement of the currency rates against the SAR based on historical currency rate movements, with other variables held constant, on the consolidated income (due to the change in the fair value of the currency sensitive banking book assets and liabilities).
-The reasonably plausible change is estimated based on the relevant foreign exchange rate movements during the last five years (2011 - 2015) (2014: 2010 - 2014).
-A positive effect shows a potential net increase in the consolidated income, whereas a negative effect shows a potential net reduction in consolidated income.
+The table below shows the currencies to which the Group has a significant exposure as of December 31, 2016 and 2015, on its banking book assets and liabilities and forecasted cash flows.
+The table depicts the effect of a reasonably possible movement of the currency rates against the SAR based on historical currency rate movements, with other variables held constant, on the consolidated income (due to the change in the fair value of the currency sensitive banking book assets and liabilities).
+The reasonably possible change is estimated based on the relevant foreign exchange rate movements during the last five years (2012 - 2016) (2015: 2011 - 2015).
+A positive effect shows a potential net increase in the consolidated income.